Exus Blog Article

-Positive feedback improves self-esteem, competence and confidence.
-Negative feedback drives training activities and behavioural change.
+Positive feedback improves self-esteem, competence, and confidence.
+Negative feedback drives training activities and behavioral change.
 You’ll need to experiment with the right mix, but the fact remains: collectors can’t improve if they don’t know what they’re doing right and wrong.

 Keep your collections incentive program simple, too.
 Pick a few dynamic goals you’d like to improve in your department and associate an improvement goal with each one.
 Finally, set a date by which you’d like to complete the goal.

 For instance, you might want to incentivize collectors to increase their average number of kept promises by 10% in three months.

 Once you’ve done that, choose the right level and type of incentive to make achieving the goal desirable.
 There are different types of incentives you can offer your collectors: financial incentives and non-financial incentives.